microsoft/bedrock/cluster/azure/service-principal/README.md

 ### Deploying to a Single Resource Group

 A typical enterprise deployment will grant a service principal with access to a restricted set of resources to an individual.
 The [azure-simple](../../environments/azure-simple) environment deploys itself to a single resource group.
-To set up a service principal addressing this situation, simply create a reosurce group and provision a service principal with `contributor` access on that service principal.
+To set up a service principal addressing this situation, simply create a resource group and provision a service principal with `contributor` access on that service principal.

 Assuming a resource group named `bedrockrg1`, the steps to create the resource group and service principal with the proper privileges are as follows: